aessing/homelab-boilerplates/README.md

 ## Support

-For further information about this project, how to [contribute](docs/CONTRIBUTING.md), or how to get in touch, please have a look at the [support document](docs/SUPPORT.md).
-The repository also contains information about [security related topics](docs/SECURITY.md) and [licensing](LICENSE).
+For further information about this project, how to [contribute](.github/CONTRIBUTING.md), or how to get in touch, please have a look at the [support document](.github/SUPPORT.md).
+The repository also contains information about [security related topics](.github/SECURITY.md) and [licensing](LICENSE).

+You can view a quick project overview on [GitHub Pages](https://aessing.github.io/boilerplates/).

 ## Disclaimer